Frozzie89/Colimobis/README.md

 Initialize Capacitor in your project if not done already (this step only needs to be done once):
     ```sh
     $ npx cap init            # Initialize Capacitor
-    $ npx cap add android     # Add the android platform
+    $ npx cap add android     # Add the Android platform
-    $ npx cap sync android    # Syny the web assets and Capactitor configuration to the Android project
+    $ npx cap sync android    # Sync the web assets and Capacitor configuration to the Android project
     ```
 2. Run the app